subhradeep25-gan/E-Commerce-Chatbot/README.md

 This is an end to end LLM project based on Google Palm and Langchain.
 We are building a Q&A system for an e-learning company.
 The dataset is freely available on Kaggle.
 [Dataset link](https://www.kaggle.com/datasets/saadmakhdoom/ecommerce-faq-chatbot-dataset/)
+ This system will provide a streamlit based user interface for customers where they can ask questions and get answers.